 It is the policy of Mississippi State University that research and other scholarly activities carried out by its faculty, staff, and students be characterized by the highest standards of honesty, integrity, and ethical behavior.
 Misconduct in research or other scholarly activities is prohibited and allegations of such misconduct shall be investigated thoroughly and resolved promptly.
-Furthermore, the University shall take such action as may be necessary to ensure the integrity of research and scholarly work, the rights and interests of research subjects and the public, and the observance of legal requirements or responsibilities.
-Public trust demands constant vigilance in this matter and violation of this policy shall be considered a serious breach of the trust placed in each member of the faculty, staff, and student body and may result in the imposition of disciplinary sanctions, including, but not limited to, dismissal from employment.
+Further, the University shall take such action as may be necessary to ensure the integrity of research and scholarly work, the rights and interests of research subjects and the public, and the observance of legal requirements or responsibilities.
+Public trust demands constant vigilance in this matter and violation of this policy shall be considered to be a serious breach of the trust placed in each member of the faculty, staff, and student body and may result in the imposition of disciplinary sanctions, including, but not limited to, dismissal from employment.

-Every member of the faculty, staff, and student body has a responsibility for complying with this policy and for assisting their associates in continuing efforts to avoid any activity which may be considered a violation of this policy.
+Every member of the faculty, staff, and student body has a responsibility for complying with this policy and for assisting their associates in continuing efforts to avoid any activity which may be considered in violation of this policy.

 It is expected that all matters relating to allegations, inquiries, and investigations will be kept confidential to the utmost degree possible.
 Confidential information, including the names of the respondent(s) and complainant(s), will be disclosed on a need-to-know basis to ensure a thorough, objective, and fair investigation of research misconduct.
-Those who need-to-know may include institutional review boards, journals, editors, publishers, co-authors, and collaborating institutions.
-The limitation on disclosure of the identity of respondents, complainants, and witnesses explicitly no longer applies once MSU has made a final determination of research misconduct finding.
 Unauthorized dissemination of information relating to the allegations of misconduct by any party involved can form the basis for a finding of misconduct subject to disciplinary action.